How Bicycle Friendly is Goshen?

 “There’s a lot of upfront development, but this one is getting really close to construction, which we’re excited about.
 For federally-funded projects like these, you have to get elected officials behind them – city and county officials – and the public has to be behind them.
 There has to be a lot of coordination, and you have to have a need and purpose for every project, and that has to be established.”

-In Goshen, Our Mayor’s Along for the (Bike) Ride
+3. Goshen’s Mayor is Along for the (Bike) Ride

 The annual kick-off to Bike to Work Week in Goshen – a ride around the town with Mayor Jeremy Stutsman – was expanded to more fully reflect the scope of city efforts to extend the trail network and support biking as a means of transportation.